pivotal/docs-tap/getting-started/consume-services.md

 This section covers the following:

-* Using `tanzu service claim list` and `tanzu service claim get` to find information about the claim to use for binding
+* Using `tanzu service claim list` and `tanzu service claim get` to find information about the claim to use for binding.
-* Using `tanzu apps workload create` with the `--service-ref` flag to create a Workload and bind it to the Service Instance
+* Using `tanzu apps workload create` with the `--service-ref` flag to create a workload and bind it to the service instance.

-For this part of the walkthrough you assume the role of the **application developer**.
+For this part of the walkthrough, you assume the role of the **application developer**.

-As a final step, you must create application workloads and to bind them to the service instance using the claim.
+As a final step, you must create application workloads and bind them to the service instance using the claim.

-In Tanzu Application Platform Service bindings are created when application workloads that specify `.spec.serviceClaims` are created.
+In Tanzu Application Platform, service bindings are created when application workloads that specify `.spec.serviceClaims` are created.
-In this section, you will see how to create such workloads using the `--service-ref` flag of the `tanzu apps workload create` command.
+In this section, you create such workloads using the `--service-ref` flag of the `tanzu apps workload create` command.

 To create an application workload: